STOIE/recipes/recipes/beef_ginger_scallion_oyster_sauce/README.md

 1. Heat a wok to very high heat.
 1. Turn off the heat from the wok and add the 4 tablespoons of vegetable oil, moving it around the wok.
 1. Return the wok to medium heat.
-1. Add the shallot and ginger, fry for about a minute til fragrant.
+1. Add the scallion whites and ginger, fry for about a minute til fragrant.
-1. Add the paste and fry for about thirty seconds til everything is smelling, then up the heat to high.
-1. Add the chili and give a 5 second mix.
-1. Pour the shaoxing wine in around the wok and give a quick mix.
+1. Then up the heat to high and pour the shaoxing wine in around the wok and give a quick mix.
-1. Add beef and give a 5 second mix.
+1. Add beef and pour in the light soy sauce around the wok, give a 5 second mix.
 1. Add sauce and give a 5 second mix.
-1. Shut off the heat and add the scallions, quick mix.
+1. Shut off the heat and add the green scallions, quick mix.
 1. Add the sesame oil and final quick mix, then serve.